superhermione/E-Mart/README.md

 * **Categories page walkthrough** - users are able to conduct CRUD (create, read, update and delete) operations with the categories table.
 All data are altered in Maria Database simultaneously.
 <img src='./assets/categories.gif'/>

 * **Customers page walkthrough** - users are able to conduct CRUD (create, read, update and delete) operations with the customers table.
+For customer type attribute, the users are able to choose among three types in which a promopt messages are showing to assist the user input.
 All data are altered in Maria Database simultaneously.
 <img src='./assets/customers.gif'/>